IT ALL STARTED IN 1949

 Harold, "the jeweler", as he was known to us kids, would play guitar while Ray Golla and my uncle Ed would play the accordion, and my dad and uncle Fred would play piano.

-“Green, Green Grass Of Home" and "Never on a Sunday" would never be the same after having heard them played by the aptly named "Liberace Twins".
+“Green, Green Grass Of Home" and "Never on a Sunday" would never be the same after we heard them played by the aptly named "Liberace Twins".
 I can still recall the festive atmosphere of the season's closing night when Lulu Baily manned the piano and the whole bar would spontaneously sing along.